Marília Mendonça

-Marília Dias Mendonça (/pt-BR/; 22 July 1995 – 5 November 2021) was a Brazilian singer, songwriter and instrumentalist, posthumously recognized in Brazil as the Queen of Sofrência, a subgenre of sertanejo music, and has been recognized for her contribution to female empowerment by revolutionizing the universe of sertanejo music.
+Marília Dias Mendonça (/pt-BR/; 22 July 1995 – 5 November 2021) was a Brazilian singer, songwriter and instrumentalist.
+Recognised as one of the greatest voices in sertanejo music, her contribution to female empowerment revolutionised the sertanejo music scene between the 2010s and 2020s.

-In 2015, she released her self-titled debut EP.
-She rose to prominence after releasing her first eponymous live album in 2016, which was certified triple platinum in Brazil for selling 240,000 copies.
-"Infiel", a song included in the album, became one of the most played songs in Brazil and received a triple diamond disc certificate, giving Mendonça national visibility.
-Her second live album Realidade, was released in 2017 and received a Latin Grammy nomination in the Best Sertaneja Music Album.
-In 2019, she released the live album Todos os Cantos, which featured shows recorded by the singer in all the state capitals.
-The album was certified triple platinum by Pro-Música Brasil with 240,000 copies sold and received a Latin Grammy for Best Sertaneja Music Album.
+In 2015, she released her self-titled debut EP, but Mendonça only rose to prominence after releasing her first self-titled DVD in 2016, which earned triple-platinum certification for sales of 240,000 copies.
+The song “Infiel”, included on the album, became one of the most-played songs in Brazil and received a triple-diamond certification, bringing Marília national recognition.

+Her second album, Realidade, was released in 2017 and received a Latin Grammy nomination in the Best Sertanejo Music Album category.
+In 2019, she released Todos os Cantos, a scripted project featuring concerts recorded by the singer in every state capital in Brazil.
+The album received triple-platinum certification for sales of 240,000 copies and earned the performer her first Latin Grammy Award, which she won in the Best Sertanejo Music Album category.

-On 5 November 2021, Mendonça died at the age of 26 in an airplane crash in Piedade de Caratinga, Minas Gerais, where she was to perform a concert.
+The single “Leão”, from the posthumous album Decretos Reais, received a six-times-diamond certification, equivalent to 360 million streams.
+Mendonça died on 5 November 2021 in a fatal plane crash in Piedade de Caratinga, Minas Gerais, a town neighbouring Caratinga, where she was due to perform a concert.